Everything You Need to Know About Marvel's Infinity Stones Ahead of 'Avengers: Infinity War'

 Remember that evil-looking red syrup that Jane Foster (Natalie Portman) stumbled upon in a random warehouse in Thor: The Dark World?
 And then she decided to just touch it?
 And it possessed her?
-Yep!
 Infinity Stone!
 The Aether is a weaponized version of the Reality Stone, used to...uh, cover every realm in darkness?
 That's what the Dark Elves wanted to use it for, at least.
 Anyway, in the end, the Asgardians shipped the Aether off to the Collector to house in his museum, which was subsequently destroyed by the Power Stone.
-Basically, wherever Howard the Duck is, the Reality Stone likely is too.
+Basically, wherever the Collector is, the Reality Stone likely is too.

 The Time Stone